 Since I manage multiple businesses for my clients, I’ve been able to use some of the most popular social media schedulers available.
 Here’s are the pros and cons of 4 social media schedulers to help you decide which is right for your business.

 Buffer is a great tool to automate your social media posts.
 It’s user friendly and there isn’t much of a learning curve if you want something simple.
-I think this is a great social media scheduler for people who are just starting out.
+This is a great social media scheduler for people who are just starting out.
 You can test it out for free so you really have nothing to lose if you want to try it!

 I like the calendar view in Buffer because it makes it easier when planning your social media posts.
 They also have an extension for your web browser so you can easily add any page to your social media queue.Learn the pros + cons of the most popular social media schedulersClick To Tweet